na/django-metatags/README.rst

 Now log in to your admin site and create some metatags.
 Check out the included project for an example of integrating metatags with flatpages.

-If you don't want to use metatags but don't want to include them in your admin site just unregister the admin somewhere in your project:
-    ``from metatags.models import Metatags, MetatagTypes
-      from django.contrib import admin

-      admin.site.unregister(Metatags)
-      admin.site.unregister(MetatagTypes)``